cresset-template/cresset/README.md

 If this is your first time using this project, follow these steps:

 1. Install the NVIDIA CUDA [Driver](https://www.nvidia.com/download/index.aspx)
    appropriate for the target host and NVIDIA GPU.
-The CUDA toolkit is not necessary.
    If the driver has already been installed, check that the installed version is compatible with the target CUDA version.
    CUDA driver version mismatch is the single most common issue for new users.